 - Bile: Green vomit may also indicate the presence of bile.
 Dog bile is made up of components from liver cells and is stored in the gallbladder.
 After a dog eats, the gallbladder releases bile into the upper part of the small intestine, where it's designed to help with the absorption of fat and other nutrients.
 Some of this bile may reflux up into the stomach.
 This can actually cause vomiting (as in bilious vomiting syndrome), or, if the dog throws up due to another reason, the vomit may be tinged green.
 Typically, a dog throwing up green bile means that the bile is also fresher.
 That could indicate a lack of movement or obstruction in the intestines, which may require intervention.
 If your dog suddenly vomits green and seems unwell, see your vet.

 Brown Dog Vomit

-Dark brown dog vomit that has a very strong and objectionable odor can occur when your dog eats something she shouldn’t, including her own or another dog’s feces (the term for this is coprophagia).
+Dark brown dog vomit that has a very strong and objectionable odor can occur when your dog eats something they shouldn’t, including their own or another dog’s feces (the term for this is coprophagia).
 But it could also indicate a block in the intestines, or that material is refluxing from the intestinal tract up into the stomach.
 If you notice your dog vomit brown, and he appears sick or is vomiting very frequently, have your vet take a look.

 How to Treat Vomiting in Dogs